zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Imagine you are working on your own on your own start-up.
 You will have very little wait and disruption time.
 You are on our own, you can make all of the decisions.
 Also if you are lucky enough to work in a quiet environment you should experience very little or no disruptions.
 You get things done fast, your users are impressed with your company, new features just come out all the time.
 In this case you are in "your individual work" scenario.

 However, this changes the moment you hire your first employee in your start-up.
 The moment you do that, you create an organisation, that means you have created a system.
 In the system work no longer gets done by a single individual, it gets done by many individuals.
-You as the founder are unlikely to feel much impact by hiring this new person (apart from knowledge transfer burden), but if you are not careful your new employee will have to wait for your decisions, knowledge and task allocation.
-Their Wait Time will grow as they wait for you and they will probably be disrupted by you.
-You will wonder why they are not as a productive as you, it might be because they have not got enough autonomy to make decisions (maybe they don’t know your values so they don’t know what decisions to make on your behalf) also they might not be getting enough clarity about the desired outcomes.
-Most people are not founders, they are the employees and sometimes they struggle to do their best as they struggle to understand the "decision making framework" that founders use.
+You as the founder are unlikely to feel much impact by hiring this new person (apart from the knowledge transfer burden), but if you are not careful your new employee will have to wait for your decisions, knowledge and task allocation.
+Their wait time will grow as they wait for you and they will probably be disrupted by you.
+You will wonder why they are not as a productive as you, it might be because they have not got enough autonomy to make decisions as they don’t know your values so they don’t know what decisions to make on your behalf or maybe they are not be getting enough clarity about the desired outcomes.
+Most people are not founders, they are the employees and sometimes they don't see the "decision making framework" that founders use.

 ![](img/teamdynamic.png)

 (Figure 7, showing how work dynamic and cycle time changes the moment another team member gets involved)

 Now image that your company grew too quickly and it ended up not following any Agile process and instead it had departments of people per discipline.
 So Web devs in one department, API Devs are in another department, you get the point.
-Each department will have their own backlog, which means everyone has their own Lead Time, on top of that all individuals will experience disruptions (team meetings, urgent requests you know the drill) and there will be many handovers from one department to another.
+Each department will have their own backlog, which means everyone has their own lead time, on top of that all individuals will experience disruptions (team meetings, urgent requests you know the drill) and there will be many handovers from one department to another.
 Work will also end up traveling backwards due to misunderstandings, some people would call this a waterfall organisation and it looks something like this:

 ![](img/waterfallteam.jpeg)

 (Figure 7)

 So if a customer has requested a “Hot Feature A” they will have to wait for a long time for this work to travel through this type of organisation (system).
-Actual Task Time for "Hot Feature A” might be 12 hours of work in total, however given all of the Wait Time (handovers and lead times) and disruptions it might take up to 1 month before it gets shipped.
-So there is a big difference between 1 month Lead Time and 12 hours Task Time.
-However your customer will not care about the 12 hours of Task Time, they will just care that you took 1 month Lead Time.
-Overall in this type of organisation Lead Time for most work will be very high, fewer projects will be shipped, projects will very rarely go out on time and individuals will feel frustrated as there will be a lot of firefighting.
+Actual task time for "Hot Feature A” might be 12 hours of work in total, however given all of the wait time (handovers and lead times) and disruptions it might take up to 1 month before it gets shipped.
+So there is a big difference between 1 month lead time and 12 hours task time.
+However your customer will not care about the 12 hours of task time, they will just care that you took 1 month lead time.
+Overall in this type of organisation lead time for most work will be very high, fewer projects will be shipped, projects will very rarely go out on time and individuals will feel frustrated as there will be a lot of firefighting.

 ### Optimised by work
-Now imagine that your companies founder understood importance of Lead and Cycle Time and worked to remove as much Wait, Disruption and Task Time from overall delivery process.
-They have decided to sit people together for a limited amount of time to deliver certain features and projects.
+Now imagine that your companies founder understood importance of lead and cycle time and worked to remove as much wait, disruption and task time from overall delivery process.
+They have decided to sit people together for a finite amount of time to deliver certain features and projects.
 They have done this as they want to remove handovers, the amount of project management is required, competing agendas, waiting for decisions, knowledge and organisational dependencies.
 They work as a team on one story at time (as much as possible) and their main job is to push that one story through the system as fast as possible.
 Now, that story that took 1 month to deliver, in this new system will take 12 hours or even less.
 This is because you have removed all of the waiting around, disruptions (team lead and product owners act as defenders) and because this team is sitting together they can actually expose the unknowns faster, tame complexity, share their experience and share the burden of the work so they can actually deliver the work faster.
+This structure would look somethig like figure 8.

 ![](img/agileteam.jpeg)

 (Figure 8)

 ## Craft Production - Speeding it up
-By now we know that Lead and Cycle Time is comprised of Wait, Disruption and Task Time and it all of these factors get exacerbated by departmental team work.
+By now we know that lead and cycle time is comprised of wait, disruption and task time and it all of these factors get exacerbated by departmental team work.
 In this section we will explore how it is possible to reduce cycle time.

 ### Hypothesis-based mindset for improvements
-Lead and Cycle Time give us something that Agile methods on their own don't.
+Lead and cycle time give us something that Agile methods on their own don't.
 Ability to run experiments and measure something tangible.
-It is possible to form a theory let's say that "writing unit tests will will reduce lead time but will increase cycle time" and actually test this theory.
-By using Lead and Cycle Time it is even possible to predict the impact of a proposed change and avert bad management decisions or at least be able to measure their impact when they go wrong.
-Lead and Cycle Time give managers a decision making framework for process changes.
+It is possible to form a theory let's say that "writing unit tests will reduce lead time but will increase cycle time" and actually test this theory.
+By using lead and cycle time it is even possible to predict the impact of a proposed change and avert bad management decisions, or at least be able to measure their impact when they go wrong.
+Lead and cycle time give managers a decision making framework for process changes.

 Plenty has been written about hypothesis-based thinking and if you have not come across it before please do explore it.
 I also explore it in my ["Focus on results, not methods"](http://www.zankavtaskin.com/2020/08/lead-time-driven-delivery-focus-on.html) article.

 ### Visualising Lead and Cycle Time

-To measure Lead and Cycle time we can't use average metrics, this is because they don't fall in to average (see figure 5) as work is skewed.
-This means we have to use different methods to measure Lead and Cycle Time.
+To measure lead and cycle time we can't use average metrics, this is because they don't fall in to average (see figure 5) as work is skewed.
+This means we have to use different methods to measure lead and cycle time.
 To bring this home take a look at this stacked bar char:

 ![](img/leadcycletime_original.png)

 (Figure 9, X axis shows you which day work has arrived and colors represent how big item is, Y axis shows number of stories)

 This bar chart shows us all user stories lead time and cycle time for the past year.
-This team follows a 2 week Sprint pattern and as we can see majority of the work gets delivered second week of the sprint, more towards the end.
+This team follows a 2 week Sprint pattern.
+As we can see majority of the work gets delivered towards the end of the Sprint.
 Also we can see that there are user stories that drift across Sprints as they don't get finished in a single 2 week Sprint.

 If you would like to measure this you are better off using quartiles.
-With quartiles it is possible to explain above graph by saying 25% of the work gets delivered by day 5, 50% of the work gets delivered by day 8, 75% of the work by day 10 and the last 25% by day 21.
+With quartiles it is possible to explain above graph by saying ~25% of the work gets delivered by day 5, ~50% of the work gets delivered by day 8, ~75% of the work by day 10 and the last ~25% by day 21.

 ### Get story value and size right

 I have been fascinated by one-piece flow and small batches for a long time, this is of-course due to weird obsession with Lean Manufacturing.
-So one afternoon when it was almost home time I have asked few of my colleagues to participate in a game that would prove that one-piece flow is an optimal strategy for delivering software.
+So one afternoon when it was almost home time I have asked few of my colleagues to participate in a game that would "prove" that one-piece flow is an optimal strategy for delivering software.

 Experiment had to be quick to setup and easy to follow, after all everyone wanted to go home.
 The following rules were established:
 * There will be two teams of same size
-* There will be two backlogs of stories with acceptance criteria; one backlog was broken down to tiny stories (build a chair, build a table, build a plant), and the second backlog had larger stories with more scope (build a park scene with chair, table and a plant).
+* There will be two backlogs of stories with acceptance criteria; one backlog was broken down to tiny discrete stories, "build a chair", "build a table" and "build a plant".
+Second backlog had larger stories with more scope "build a park scene with chair, table and a plant".
 There were many different scenes in there that teams had to create.
 * Each team member was constrained as he/she could only work on structures top, middle or bottom part and not the whole.
 This constraint reflects skill/specialism in real life.

 Hypothesis was that smaller scope stories backlog would outpace larger scope stories.
 Theory was that larger stories create more conversation, errors and by having many stories on the go at the same time would slow down overall delivery.

 To my surprise the completely opposite was true.
 Team with larger stories knew what they were doing overall as they have spent time discussing overall story, theme and ideas on how park scene with chair, table and a plant will be setup.
 This has reduced task time, as they have worked a team to figure out best approach, it has reduced future disruptions as they knew who was doing what and why they are doing it.
 As plenty of work got released in to the system there was no need for anyone to wait for any work.
-Team overall felt calm, self organised, and positive.
+Team overall felt calm, self organised and positive.

 ![](img/large.jpg)

 (Figure 10, Large story team delivering a park scene)

 Now compare this to one-piece flow team.
 This team was given one piece of small work to develop at the time such as chair.
-They did know the overall theme of the work, that is that they are building a park scene.
-They only understood the scene as they were finishing it so they have tried to make it better by reworking it, creating wait time and disruption.
+They did not know the overall theme of the work, that is that they are building a park scene.
+They only understood the scene as they were finishing it so they have tried to make it better by reworking it, this created wait time and disruption.
 As it was one-piece flow, many members just stood around waiting for work, thus increasing wait time.
-This team needed also needed a lot more orchestration as they did not know the context of the work (increase in task time, wait time and disruption) and overall team seemed more stressed.
+This team also needed a lot more orchestration as they did not know the context of the work (increase in task time, wait time and disruption) and overall team seemed more stressed.

 ![](img/singlepiece.jpg)